Restaurants

 Serafina’s backstory begins on a boat — literally.
 Owners and friends Vittorio Assaf and Fabio Granato became lost at sea.
 There, they dreamed of pizza and vowed to open a restaurant if they survived.
 In 1995, they made their promise a reality, and their pizzas, it turns out, are as legendary as their origin story.
 If you must choose, order the stellar pizza all uovo, which comes with sliced tomato, mozzarella, prosciutto di Parma, and one slightly runny egg, right in the center, the perfect coda to this ultimate American dream.
 Serafina’s TriBeCa and Upper West Side locations are also extremely popular with our diners.

-If you prefer that your pizza bring a taste of the ocean, then the pizza at Pasquale Jones, stationed right in the heart of Little Italy, is for you.
-The restaurant’s clam pie, baked in its signature wood-fired oven and made better with the addition of lemon, plenty of garlic, and just enough bitter broccoli rabe, is a must-order.
+If you prefer that your pizza bring a taste of the ocean, then Pasquale Jones, stationed right in the heart of Little Italy, is for you.
+The restaurant’s little neck clam pizza, baked in its signature wood-fired oven and made better with the addition of lemon, plenty of garlic, and just enough bitter broccoli rabe, is a must-order.